 Finally, Google’s Vertex AI is the most deluxe of their fully automated, full-stack offerings.
 It has a suite of tools to assist in preparing a dataset for machine learning, it can automatically train machine learning models, and finally, it can create an API endpoint for making predictions on demand and in real time.
 This “in-home chef” equivalent can combine all of Google Cloud’s offerings into a single environment, allowing for easier management throughout the lifecycle of ML projects and, notably, across various model types and user expertise.

 Whether you prefer to cook your meals from scratch, have your meals served on a silver platter, or anywhere in between, Google Cloud Platform has the tools you need to build, deploy, monitor, and experience the ROI your organization can achieve using Machine Learning.
 If you would like to accelerate your Machine Learning journey leveraging GCP or other cloud platforms, RevGen has the expertise to guide you — regardless of your starting point or culinary preference: raw ingredients, restaurant, or in-home chef.

-Anne Lifton is a Sr. Architect of Data Science and Machine Learning at RevGen.
+Anne Lifton is a Principal Architect of Data Science and Machine Learning at RevGen.
 She has over 10 years of experience in building, deploying and managing the lifecycle of data science models across several industries and all three major cloud platforms.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.